Learning Koopman Models From Data Under General Noise Conditions: Identification approach

 \end{assumption} While Assumption \ref{assumption:exact_embedding_output_aut} can be easily satisfied (for example by including $h$ in the dictionary of observables), Assumption \ref{assumption:exact_embedding_aut} is more challenging due to the finite dimensionality.
-While there exist methods for exact finite embedding of polynomial systems \cite{Iacob_poly_system}, \cite{Iacob_CT_block_embedding}, methods for polyflows \cite{Polyflows}, or results in immersion theory \cite{Wang_Immersion}, the conditions for the existence of an exact embedding of more general classes of nonlinear systems are lacking.
-Hence, it is currently an open question what are the limitations of Assumption \ref{assumption:exact_embedding_aut}.
-Otherwise, \eqref{eq:eq_from_ass_1} only holds in an approximative sense.
-In this work, we use Assumptions \ref{assumption:exact_embedding_aut} and \ref{assumption:exact_embedding_output_aut} to derive the exact finite dimensional Koopman form of nonlinear systems with control input and influenced by process and measurement noise and we use the resulting form as our model structure to be identified.
-However, our results also give a picture about what is required to have accurate enough models in the approximative case, such that the user can make informed decisions on the complexity vs accuracy tradeoff during the identification process.
+While there exist methods for exact finite embedding of polynomial systems \revtwo{\cite{Brunton_2016}}, \cite{Iacob_poly_system}, \cite{Iacob_CT_block_embedding}, methods for polyflows \cite{Polyflows}, or results in immersion theory \revtwo{\cite{Levine_86}}, \cite{Wang_Immersion}, the conditions for the existence of an exact embedding of more general classes of nonlinear systems are lacking.
+Hence, it is currently an open question what are the limitations of Assumption \ref{assumption:exact_embedding_aut}, especially in terms of the findings in \cite{liu-ozay-sontag}.
+Otherwise, \eqref{eq:eq_from_ass_1} only holds in an approximative sense, \revtwo{resulting in a certain level of projection error (see it later in this section)}.

+In this work, we \revtwo{will primary rely on} Assumptions \ref{assumption:exact_embedding_aut} and \ref{assumption:exact_embedding_output_aut} \revtwo{to investigate the estimation error of our introduced approach, while dealing jointly with both projection and estimation error is left for future research.
+However, we will derive both in the finite and infinite dimensional cases the Koopman form of nonlinear systems with control input and influenced by process and measurement noise and we use the resulting form in our method as the model structure to be identified.}